 3. Create Complex, Unique and Unbreakable Passwords:

-- Make It Random:
+Make It Random:

 Password cracking programs can guess several thousand passwords in minutes.
-They are programmed to break into passwords that are none other than names, date of birth, job joining date or your favorite soccer team.
+They are programmed to break into passwords that are none other than names, date of birth, job joining date, or your favorite soccer team.
 Injected codes are intelligent enough to guess and break passwords that are made using real words and in a certain order.
 Unless you choose passwords using random words, you’ll be constantly under threat.

 4. User Access and Privileges:

-In case you run a multi-author blog or the websites that require multiple logins, you should responsibly handle the job of role assignment to different users.
-It’s important that users have appropriate permissions to perform their job.
-Just to recall, with WordPress, you can allow users to register at your website within different roles- admin, author, subscriber and editor.
-Each of the roles mentioned has own scope of jobs to perform.
+Just to recall, with WordPress, you can allow users to register at your website within different roles- admin, author, subscriber, and editor.
+Each of the roles mentioned has its scope of jobs to perform.
 Administrators of the website may assign users their respective roles, escalate permissions and reduce it once the job is complete.

-Then how it helps?
+Then how it help?

 Carefully granted user access will reduce any fallout of compromised accounts.
 For example, on the websites where guest blogs are published, random authors are allowed to register with a defined set of access.
-Once logged in, they can only publish a post, edit one that they already published under their account and delete one.
-They are restricted from accessing or making changes to blog written by an author other than him.
-This limits the possibility of making unwanted change made by some rouge users.
-Keeping separate accounts for individual users helps you spot anomalies and compromised accounts.
+Once logged in, they can only publish a post, edit one that they already published under their account, and delete one.

 Ask us for affordable and risk-free WordPress Hosting services to run your online business uninterrupted.

-5. Change the Default CMS Settings:
+5. Change the Default CMS Settings

-WordPress, Joomla or any other CMS platform is installed with a default set of settings.
+WordPress, Joomla, or any other CMS platform is installed with a default set of settings.
 Most of the attacks come through their default settings being used.
-This simply means that website owners can easily deflect and prevent a large number of attacks just by changing the default settings of CMS being used.
+This simply means that website owners can easily deflect and prevent a large number of attacks just by changing the default settings of the CMS being used.

 6. Server Configuration Settings: